jasalt/woocommerce-memberships-migrator/README.md

 Each user membership (`wc_user_membership` CPT) with active status (`wcm-active` post status) is read from source database and re-created on target.
 Additional `legacy_plan_id` postmeta is added to migrated user memberships with source system's membership plan ID.

+Certain use-case specific variables and logic is hardcoded so customizing `src/main.phel` might be required for making it work optimally.

+# Developer information

-# WooCommerce Memberships database schema notes
+## WooCommerce Memberships database schema notes

 CPT `wc_membership_plan` parent post defines the membership plan with columns:
 - `ID` defining membership plan ID